 Learn how to decorate a simple wood plant stand from the craft store using paper, decoupage medium, and adhesive stencils – AND it’s waterproof!

-This is one of those items that in my craft stash for awhile.
+The wood stand I used in this spring craft is one of those items that in my craft stash for awhile.
 And by “one of those items” I mean the wood plant stand.
 I got all caught up at the craft store and, in a frenzy of throwing things into my cart, this guy jumped in.

 I realized if I wanted to make it into a proper plant stand that I would need to use some Outdoor Mod Podge, along with other supplies of course.
 So I dug around and made it happen!